data about and/or from their users, using both first and third-party

 information on cookies, this document can be altered to refer to a separate

-This document has been written with the GDPR in mind, covering important
+This document has been written with the UK GDPR in mind, covering important

 things such as data subjects' rights, the retention of personal data, data